Cook Islands Trusts and Litigation

 Fraudulent Transfer Analysis

 A transfer that is clearly voidable under U.S. law may be entirely defensible under Cook Islands law.
-This dual-system analysis is what creates the settlement leverage that makes Cook Islands trusts effective even when transfer timing is imperfect.
-The full analysis is in fraudulent transfers and Cook Islands trusts.
+The dual-system analysis governing fraudulent transfers and Cook Islands trusts is what creates the settlement leverage that makes these structures effective even when transfer timing is imperfect.

 Limitation Periods and Burden of Proof

-Cook Islands law imposes short limitation periods on creditor claims—one year from the date of transfer or two years from the creditor’s cause of action—and requires the beyond-reasonable-doubt evidentiary standard for fraudulent transfer claims.
-These provisions, combined with mandatory litigation bonds, the prohibition on contingency fees, and upfront affidavit requirements, create procedural barriers that filter out the vast majority of creditor claims before they reach a Cook Islands courtroom.
+Cook Islands law imposes short limitation periods on creditor claims: one year from the transfer date or two years from the creditor’s cause of action.
+The beyond-reasonable-doubt evidentiary standard for fraudulent transfer claims combines with mandatory litigation bonds, the prohibition on contingency fees, and upfront affidavit requirements to create procedural barriers that filter out the vast majority of creditor claims before they reach a Cook Islands courtroom.

 The Enforcement Tools U.S. Courts Use